ovenonion/GSP/README.md

 Grade 12 computer studies group study project

-The Main idea of our GSP is to take any image(.png or .jpg) and print it in ASCII art Takes an image and resizes it to a user imputed dimension.
+The Main idea of our GSP is to take any image(.png or .jpg) and print it in ASCII art our code asically takes an image and resizes it to a user imputed dimension.
 It then asks whether the user wants in color or black and white.

 **In order to get best quality black and white image please choose a simple image with a contrasting foreground and background.
 Images printed in colour will only appear in colour in python console.
 You can not copy and paste a coloured ASCII image in colour.